Imagine two characters.

 “Are you saying that people call Cersei a bitch or a whore while not saying a thing about all the men doing the same dirt is just because of misogyny?”

-Yeah, that’s exactly what the fuck I’m saying.
+Yeah, that’s exactly what I’m saying.

 Rather than waste my time trying to convince people that gender does have something to do with this, I want to give people who already have a clue a little something to work with.